QoyyumO/RMS/README.md

 - Enter the matriculation number of the student and the new scores for MTH201, CSC201, INS204, and CSC211.
 - The GPA is recalculated based on the updated scores.
 - Records are saved to students_records.txt.
-Store Individual Record
+- Store Individual Record
-Enter the student's details including name, unique matriculation number, and scores for MTH201, CSC201, INS204, and CSC211.
+- Enter the student's details including name, unique matriculation number, and scores for MTH201, CSC201, INS204, and CSC211.
-GPA is calculated based on the entered scores.
+- GPA is calculated based on the entered scores.
-The new student record is added and saved to students_records.txt.
+- The new student record is added and saved to students_records.txt.
-4. Data Files
+4. **Data Files**
 users.txt: Format for each line: username,password
 students_records.txt: Format for each line: name,matricNo,MTH201,CSC201,INS204,CSC211,gpa

+## Users.txt

+## Students_records.txt

+## Notes
+- The system ensures that each student has a unique matriculation number.
+- Records are sorted by matriculation number before being saved to students_records.txt.
+- Make sure the data files (users.txt and students_records.txt) are in the same directory as the executable.
+- Future Improvements
+- Add more user-friendly error handling and input validation.
+- Implement a graphical user interface (GUI) for better user experience.
+- Add functionalities to delete student records and update user credentials.

+## License
+This project is licensed under the MIT License